FAQs

 As well as the Major Project Permit, the project has also been granted a Parks and Wildlife Service Works Authority for the work being done in the Derwent River.

-How many jobs will the project create?
+How many jobs did the project create?

 Projects of this size and scale are very rarely undertaken in Tasmania, and the State has not delivered a major bridge project since the Bowen Bridge was built in the 1980s.
 Because of this, no Tasmanian construction companies were eligible to submit proposals to deliver the project.